m-habib/Bank-Simulator/README.md

 # Bank Simulator
-A bank simulator using mutexes and semaphores.<br/>
+A bank simulator using threads, mutexes and semaphores.<br/>
 Dec, 2017<br/><br/>